Joe Duarte: Early life

 Duarte grew up in the village of Dededo, the largest and most densely populated village on Guam.
 Actively involved in sports since the age of six, he helped lead several youth sporting organizations to their respective league championships and was also an avid mountain biker and waterman.
 He became involved in combat sports after being introduced to freestyle/folkstyle wrestling as an eighth-grade student at F.B.
 Leon Guerrero Middle School where he occasionally trained in western boxing.

 From 1997-2001, Duarte attended Simon A. Sanchez High School in Yigo, Guam where he continued to do well in athletics.
 During this time, he earned various accomplishments competing in the DODEA Far East High Schools Wrestling Championships and winning multiple team championships in varsity football, track and field, and men's soccer in his senior year.

 Duarte began his mixed martial arts training early in high school.
 Duarte began training in submission grappling and Brazilian Jiu-Jitsu at Purebred Shooto Guam in Hagatna, Guam in 1999.
 Although a natural athlete with training as a wrestler, Duarte soon learned that the striking game was his key forte.

 Upon graduation from high school in 2001, Duarte dabbled in the local MMA scene that was still a fledgling sport with only a handful of local fighters fighting in the Shooto organization.
 After working a couple of odd jobs and playing community league football, Duarte took a chance and decided to leave home in search of better opportunities in the U.S. mainland, Duarte left Guam for Kingsville, Texas in 2002.

 After leaving Guam, he made his way to Texas where he lived with his brother who was serving in the United States Navy at the time.
 While in Texas, Duarte started training at a community boxing gym in Corpus Christi, Texas.

 Military service

 After his arrival in Texas, Duarte enlisted in the U.S. Army as an infantryman in 2002.

 Upon completion of One Station Unit Training, Duarte earned his parachutist wings.
-He was assigned to the 3rd Ranger Battalion in Fort Benning, Georgia.
-Duarte served two tours of duty in Iraq from 2003 to 2005 where he served as a team leader resulting in the loss of a close friend, Dean Richardson, during a firefight in Iraq's Sunni Triangle.
+He was assigned to the 3rd Ranger Battalion, 75th Ranger Regiment in Fort Benning, Georgia.
+Duarte served multiple deployments of duty in Iraq from 2003 to 2005 where he served as a team leader resulting in the loss of a close friend, Dean Richardson, during a firefight in Iraq's Sunni Triangle.
 A physical altercation at regiment with a team leader resulted in Duarte transferring to serve with 1-41 Infantry Regiment(MECH)of the 3rd Brigade Combat Team, 1st Armored Division out of Fort Riley, Kansas.